Estimated reading time: 14 minutes

 ‘When the Army promoted me to Lance Corporal, I did not feel it was something I had aimed for.
 My commanding officer had seen something in me and promoted me because it was a stepping-stone for my future.
 Also, he said I would earn more money, so I took the course and was promoted.
 Looking back, I never went into the Army with a view to promotion.
 However, I have started to look to the future and think about what I want to do with the rest of my life.’

 ‘I enjoy supporting the younger lads when they come into the Army.
-I like to think I am helping them; especially those who have been in foster care or had troubled childhoods.
-Living with ADHD is not easy, but the discipline within the Armed Forces gives me the structure, and boundaries I need.’
+I like to think I am helping them, especially those in foster care or troubled childhoods.
+Living with ADHD is not easy, but the discipline within the Armed Forces gives me the structure and boundaries I need.’

 The Armed Forces is a brotherhood; we belong together.

 ‘I was a kid, placed in care on his 10th birthday because of my behaviours.
-Although I was later diagnosed as having ADHD, I was lucky to have fantastic foster carers.
+Although I was later diagnosed with ADHD, I was lucky to have fantastic foster carers.
 Sharron and Chris saw beyond the labels and gave me the invaluable support I needed.
 Also, how we start life is not how it ends.
-Sometimes we must get out of our comfort zone and find challenges to get on the right path for us.
+Sometimes we must get out of our comfort zone and find challenges to get on the right path.
 Mine was found, thanks to my foster parents.
 Because of them, I found the Armed Forces and brotherhood of friends who belong together.’

 Verve Recruitment CIC – Supporting young people and our Armed Forces Veterans.

 Verve Recruitment CIC recruits foster carers for the Not for Profit sector.
-There are more older children in care than any other; they are also in the hardest age range to find foster carers.
+More older children are in care than any other; they are also in the hardest age range to find foster carers.
 Foster carers, like Carrol and Chris King, are the difference these young people need.
-If you have thought about fostering, or are from an Armed Forces background and recognise the qualities in you that these young people need, get in touch, and let’s have a chat?
+If you have thought about fostering, or are from an Armed Forces background and recognise the qualities in you that these young people need, get in touch, and let’s chat.

-Thank you to my friend, Major Chris Chudleigh for connecting me to Jordan, and to Jordan, you are amazing.
+Thank you to my friend, Major Chris Chudleigh, for connecting me to Jordan, and to Jordan, you are amazing.
+Thank you for sharing your journey and showing us that you were a child in care, but this didn’t define you.
+Nor did ADHD.
 Stay safe, and don’t get arrested in Aya Napa!
-Thank you for sharing your journey and showing us, that yes, you were a child in care, but this didn’t define you.
-Nor did ADHD.
-Good luck Jordan, you are inspirational.
+Good luck, Jordan; you are inspirational.